Canon EOS R1 Review

 Extremely valuable is the blackout-free performance (when using the electronic shutter), permitting fast action to be tracked even during 40 fps capture.

 The R1's EVF has a 25mm-high eyepoint.
 A locking dioptric adjustment facilitates viewfinder use without eyeglasses (-4.0 to +2.0 m-1 dpt).
-The eyecup is large and removable.
+The eyecup is large and removable, and Canon Eyecup ER-iE is optionally available for increased light blocking.

 A viewfinder feature I heavily rely on is an electronic level, and all recent full-function cameras have this feature.
 The R1 provides an optional smaller graphic that retains usability while blocking less of the scene.
-Sign me up.
+Love it.

 Canon EOS R1 LCD Open